femke77/refactored-waffle/README.md

-Took over the following code and now refactoring for multi channel including HOC with graphql
+Took over the following code and now refactoring for multi channel including refactor from v2 to v3 HOCs become hooks apollo-client is our main front end library.

 # devThoughts
 This is a real-time chat app created for the [GraphQL for Beginners](https://lo-victoria.com/series/graphql) series on my blog.